ratt-ru/montblanc/README.md

 ## Installation

-Pre-requisites must be installed and dependent C libraries built.
+Certain pre-requisites must be installed, prior to calling the `setup.py` script.

 ### Pre-requisites

-You'll also need to install the [pyrap][pyrap] library, which is dependent on [casacore][casacore].
+You'll need to manually install the [pyrap][pyrap] library which, in turn, is dependent on [casacore][casacore].
 It may be easier to add the [radio astronomy PPA][radio-astro-ppa]  and get the binaries from there.

 ### Building the package